 One might consider a more general definition of a flow for any given natural matrix $W$, which is, for example, the inclusion matrix of subsets \cite{Akbari} or subspaces \cite{SS}.
 A flow in these cases is the sum of eigenvectors of a Johnson or Grassmann graph with specific eigenvalues.
 For example, let $W$ be the inclusion matrix of $2$-subsets and $k$-subsets of $n$-element set.
-In \cite{Akbari} it was shown that for $k=3$, there is a nowhere-zero integer vector $v$: $Wv=0$, $\|v\|_{\infty}=2$, i.e. a generalized $3$-flow.
-Note that any such vector is an eigenvector of the Johnson graph $J(n,3)$ with third eigenvalue.
+In \cite{Akbari} it was shown that for $k=3$, there is a nowhere-zero integer vector $v$ such that $Wv=0$, $\|v\|_{\infty}=2$, i.e. a generalized $3$-flow.
+Note that for $k=3$ any nonzero vector $v$ such that $Wv=0$ is an eigenvector of the Johnson graph $J(n,3)$ with the third eigenvalue.
 Relying on the properties of higher order inclusion matrices, the authors of \cite{Akbari} extended the result and showed that a $3$-flow exists for the inclusion matrix of $2$-subsets and $k$-subsets for any $k\geq 3$.

-The perspective of the continuing studies of flows in Steiner triple systems and some other structures implies the following natural question.
+The perspective of the continuing studies of flows for Steiner triple systems and structural matrices implies the following natural question.

 {\bf Problem 1.} Given a distance-regular graph $\Gamma$ of diameter $d$ and its rational eigenvalue $\theta_i(\Gamma),$ $0\leq i\leq d$, find which we denote as $m(i,\Gamma)$ in below.

 From results of Akbari et al. there is always a solution for Problem 1.